 - Each year group participates in a weekly wellbeing class.
 The aim of this class is to foster positive relationships between peers, develop strategies that students may employ to deal with issues occurring and to prevent any bullying issues from arising. - Year 6 to year 7 transition program This involves constant communication between the feeder primary schools and the wellbeing team at Eagle Vale High School.
 By having this program and the constant conversations, Eagle Vale High School is able to proactively respond to any bullying issues that may arise before they actually do, and implement the appropriate strategies needed for each individual situation.
-Year 7 students are also introduced to the school Anti-Bullying Policy through this transition program.

-- Peer support program this program provides a safe environment for junior students to communicate with seniors, develop their confidence and discuss any issues they may be facing - Seniors modeling positive behaviour to all members of the school community and wider community

-- Students are reminded at Year Meetings, House Meetings and at school assemblies on the strategies and contacts available if they experience bullying.
+Year 7 students are also introduced to the school Anti-Bullying Policy through this transition program. - Peer support program this program provides a safe environment for junior students to communicate with seniors, develop their confidence and discuss any issues they may be facing - Seniors modeling positive behaviour to all members of the school community and wider community - Students are reminded at Year Meetings, House Meetings and at school assemblies on the strategies and contacts available if they experience bullying.
 They are made aware of the players in a bullying situation and the role of all involved (bully, victim and bystanders) plus the support available through the Kids Helpline.
-These conversations will assist students to: understand the nature of bullying and harassment; develop skills of assertive communication and social responsibility; be familiar with places and people they can contact for help if they are being bullied; develop strategies of resilience to bullying. - Prevention through intervention: Eagle Vale High School follows the DoE and school policies for responding to bullying situations through the use of the referral system for discipline problems with incidents documented on Sentral making their school a safe and comfortable place for everyone.
-This involves encouraging all students to report anything that they see that might be detrimental to others sense of belonging, and to encourage the perspective that observers are equally as responsible as participants for allowing bullying to take place.
-No one can remain blameless if they have allowed a situation to occur unreported.
+These conversations will assist students to: understand the nature of bullying and harassment; develop skills of assertive e strategies needed e also introduced to place.
+No one can remain blameless if they have allowed a communication and social responsibility; be familiar with places the DoE and school policies for responding to bullying situations